Skip to content

 How are my funds allocated to borrowers?

-Brolly acts as an intermediary, using a proprietary algorithm to facilitate 1:1 bilateral matching between a single lender and a single borrower.
+Brolly acts as an intermediary, using a proprietary algorithm to facilitate matching between lender capital and eligible borrower loans.

 Will I share a single loan with other lenders?